top of page

 • Jan 29

-• 2 min read
+• 3 min read

-At our hijama clinic in East London (E7), we regularly treat people looking for relief from pain, stress, fatigue, and chronic health conditions.
+At our hijama clinic in East London (E7), we regularly treat clients looking for relief from pain, stress, fatigue, and chronic health conditions.
 This guide explains what hijama is, its benefits, sunnah days, and important safety information.

-What is hijama (Cupping Therapy)?
+What is Hijama?

-Hijama is believed to:
+Hijama is believed to offer several benefits, including:

-1. Improve blood flow
+1. Improved blood flow

-2. Support detoxification
+2. Enhanced detoxification

-3. Reduce inflammation
+3. Reduced inflammation

-4. Relax the nervous system
+4. Relaxation of the nervous system

-5. Promote overall wellbeing
+5. Promotion of overall wellbeing

 It is widely used as a complementary therapy, alongside a healthy lifestyle and medical care.

-Benefits of Hijama?
+Benefits of Hijama

-Back, neck, and shoulder pain
+• Back, neck, and shoulder pain

-Migraines and headaches
+• Migraines and headaches

-Stress and anxiety
+• Stress and anxiety

-Fatigue and low energy
+• Fatigue and low energy

-Muscle tightness and stiffness
+• Muscle tightness and stiffness

-General wellbeing and maintenance
+• General wellbeing and maintenance

-While results vary from person to person, many clients report feeling lighter, more relaxed, and clearer after a session.
+While results can vary from person to person, many clients report feeling lighter, more relaxed, and clearer after a session.

-Hijama in Islam - Sunnah days
+Hijama in Islam - Sunnah Days

 Hijama is a well-known sunnah practice in Islam.
 The Prophet ﷺ recommended hijama and encouraged its use on specific days of the Islamic month.